cupid-ide/cupid/doc/howto.rst

 toolbar or from the menu select **Window -> Show View -> Other** and select the *NUOPC Doc* view in the list.

-The documentation viewer will automatically synchronize with the current outline in the NUOPC View.
-For example, if the current component in the NUOPC View outline is a NUOPC Mediator component, the documentation viewer will bring that part of the Reference Manual into focus.
+If you select a component in the NUOPC View, the documentation viewer will synchronize with the selected item.
+For example, if a NUOPC Mediator component is selected in the NUOPC View outline, the documentation viewer will bring that part of the Reference Manual into focus.

 .. figure:: images/toolbar_docs.png